techidaily/site-some-techniques/source/_posts/updated-implement-xps-video-editing-suite-instantly.md

 Microsoft Photos replaced the famous software, Windows Movie Maker, and the app officially ceased on 10 January 2017\.
 Previously known as Microsoft Story Remix, Video Editor is integrated with Windows 10 Microsoft Photos and Windows 11 Clipchamp, which Microsoft obtained in 2011's September.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 **Movie Maker Windows XP** is a famous video editing implement for all want to be editors and novices.
 This software carries all the tools you'll require for editing your video clips.
 Additionally, it arrives with a straightforward interface, turning this procedure effortless even for amateur users.
 However, for fundamental editing, the software is just great.
 The software has undergone several recent updates, further improving Windows Movie Maker.
 It even merges with other implements to offer an advanced editing level.
 Nevertheless, it is yet primary video editing software.